 In response to the comments provided, the proposed composition of the Design Review and Preservation Board was revised to require two licensed building architects, one licensed or professional landscape architect/designer, and one practicing archeologist, architectural historian or historian.
-In looking at the size of the Board, as well as the LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION PAGE 25 OF 27 size of other City boards, commissions and committees, the majority of which are seven members, staff's recommendation is to retain the seven-member board.
+In looking at the size of the Board, as well as the size of other City boards, commissions and committees, the majority of which are seven members, staff's recommendation is to retain the seven-member board.
 With regard to training, the Planning Division maintains a training budget for both City staff and Board/Commission members, which is re-evaluated each fiscal year, but has remained a priority to ensure that both staff and Board/Commission members are provided with essential training.
+Finally, it is anticipated that consideration of reduced LMA Permit fees for homeowners will be brought forward to the City Council in early 2025.